Develop your ability to think critically about yourself and the world around you

 - What is the best political arrangement for a society?
 Does this vary by time and culture?

-- What is art and what should we make of its cultural significance?
+- What is art, and what should we make of its cultural significance?

 - How are body and mind related?

-- What is time and space?
+- What are time and space?

 - How do we agree on terms and understand each other as we communicate across experiences and cultures?